KrzysztofOlejniczak/nodejs-homework/readme.md

 ### GET /contacts : Get all contacts.

+### GET /contacts?favorite=true&page=1&limit=20 : Get all contacts with favorite filter and pagination.

 ### GET /contacts/:contactId : Get a contact by ID.

 ### POST /contacts : Create a new contact.